DannyBrito/show-tracker-backend/README.md

 ## Overview

 Users can add & remove tv shows from their watchlist.
-The search bar can be easily access by users to look up different tv shows.
-Once the results are display, the user has two options:
+The search bar can be easily accessed by users to look up different tv shows.
+Once the results are displayed, the user has two options:

 <li/>track tv-show
 <li/>go to display page for specific tv-show